-Get support to cope with emotional, practical and physical issues when you have advanced stomach cancer.
+There is support available to help you cope with emotional, practical and physical issues when you have advanced stomach cancer.

-Treatment can often control the cancer and relieve symptoms.
+Treatment can't cure advanced stomach cancer.
+But it can keep it under control, relieve symptoms and give you a good quality of life.
 Your doctors and nurses will help you to make the most of life and feel as good as possible for as long as possible.

 - what your diagnosis means